-After consultation with the examination committees and with advice from the central Student Council, the Executive Board has adopted the 'TU Delft Online Proctored Examination' regulation that will take effect on 29 May 2020.
+After consultation with the examination committees and with advice from the central Student Council, the Executive Board has adopted the 'TU Delft Online Proctored Examination' regulation that will take effect on 29 May 2020 and was updated in November 2020.
 In the regulation you will find what responsibilities lecturers and students have in using and participating in this assessment method.
 You will also find more information about privacy and data security and where you as teacher and/or student can go with questions.

 - There is no achievable alternative way of testing

 A lecturer/examiner first investigates alternative testing forms; online proctoring is the final option.

 A precondition for using online proctoring is that the examination is taken in a digital form in one of the aforementioned test systems.
 It may be possible for students to use a pen and paper for assistance, but this does not form part of the proctored examination.

 Online proctored examinations may only take place in the daytime (Delft time zone).
 Students encounter significantly more internet problems in the evenings and there is less support available.

 - Maximum duration of an online proctoring session

 A proctoring session may not last longer than 90 minutes.
 Such a duration justifies not granting students permission to go to the toilet.
 Examinations may consist of two sessions of maximum 90 minutes each.
 However, this doubles the costs.
 There has to be a break of 30 minutes between the two sessions in order to prevent any problems and to allow students to recuperate.The Taskforce Assessment strongly advises that examinations be limited to 90 minutes in their entirety.